 A solid treatment plan is a comprehensive set of tools and strategies that address the client’s identifiable strengths as well as their problems and deficits.
 It presents an approach for sequencing resources and activities while identifying benchmarks of progress to guide evaluation.

+During the screening and assessment phase before residential treatment, the potential client needs to be matched to the proper treatment plan.
 The treatment plan is where the information gathered is used to put treatment into practice, and it is seen as the map that specifies where clients are in their recovery from substance use, where they need to be, and how the resources available can be allocated to help them get there.

 There are many different approaches to treatment planning, but they all possess some common ground.
 The severity of substance abuse-related problems must be identified because it determines where placement in a treatment program will take place.
 If someone is struggling with substance abuse, they could potentially have a co-occurring disorder that fuels their drug habit.
 If the conclusion is reached that there is a co-occurring medical disorder, that information will determine the placement and type of treatment.
 Another factor will include someone’s willingness to change their behavior and lifestyle.
 A person who is forced into treatment will require a different approach than someone who has reached rock bottom and is open to change.

 Millions of people seek treatment every year, and while most addictions are similar in their uncontrollable nature, they affect the body in different ways.
 Alcohol addiction is going to look completely different from someone who has a heroin addiction, and each drug user will have a unique combination of personal history, co-occurring disorders, health conditions, and social factors that all contribute to their addictions as a whole.
 As such, the treatment center that you attend must acknowledge and respect each person’s unique struggles with drugs or alcohol.
 Recognizing individuality is the first step in the long continuum of care when ensuring equality for each client.